zhengliyuan1987/zlynote/L1/docs/src/guide/stream_n_to_one/round_robin/stream_n_to_one_round_robin.rst

    :width: 80%
    :align: center

 The stream_n_to_one distributes the data from  n streams to one stream.
 This primitive supports different input and output width.
 In the process, read the input data to a buffer follows  the order: 0#stream, 1#stream, 2#stream, ... , (n-1)#stream, 0#stream, 1#stream, etc while output new data when the total available bits are enough data (up to output width bits).

 For example, n = 4, input width(written as win) =16, output width(written as wout)=64,  the lowest 16 bits in  output data is the data from 0#stream, and the highest 16 bits from 3#stream.
-When n* win > wout, output times is more than input ones, so read should wait a few cycles sometimes in order to output all buffered data.
+When ``n * win > wout``, output times is more than input ones, so read should wait a few cycles sometimes in order to output all buffered data.
-When n* win < wout, output times is less than input ones, so output should wait a few cycles sometimes in order to read enough data from input streams.
+When ``n * win < wout``, output times is less than input ones, so output should wait a few cycles sometimes in order to read enough data from input streams.

-There are Applicable conditions:
+..
+CAUTION:: Applicable conditions

-   The leat common multiple(lcm) of input width and n * output width is no more than 4096.
+   * The least common multiple (LCM) of input width and ``n * output width`` should be no more than ``AP_INT_MAX_W``.

-   For better performance, AP_INT_MAX_W is defined to 4096 in type.h in default, which will be changed manually if lcm is more than 4096.
-However, it must be less than 32768.
+   * Setting ``AP_INT_MAX_W`` too large will slow down C++ syntheis, so the library sets it to 4096.
+The max supported by HLS is 32768.
+   * To effectively override ``AP_INT_MAX_W``, the macro must be set before first inclusion of ``ap_int.h`` header.

 The design of the primitive includes 3 modules:

 1. read: Read data from the n input streams then output data by one stream whose width is (n * win) bits.

 2. collect: The least common multiple of  n * win and wout is the inner buffer size in order to solve the different input width and output width.

        buf_size = lcm ( n * win, wout)

    Collect buf_size/(n*win)  input data (each has n*win bits) to a buffer , then output them at once to a stream.

 3. distribute:  Read a data with buf_size bits from input stream, then output  buf_size/wout  times to ostrm.